Kids Self Defense Classes in New York City

 Clearing a path for our kids

-As parents we want to facilitate a clear path for our children to find their place in the world.
-Providing them a foundation where they have awareness of their boundaries, and equipping them with the knowledge to defend these boundaries, are cornerstones to building not just strong kids but confident adults.
+As parents, we want to facilitate a clear path for our children to find their place in the world.
+Providing them with the opportunity to learn kids jiu jitsu is essential for building a strong foundation where they have awareness of their boundaries, and equipping them with the knowledge to defend these boundaries.
+This martial art can help develop not just physically strong kids but also confident adults.